kvinay7/interview-preparation/DSA.md

+# Data Structures and Algorithms
+Data structures are ways of organizing and storing data efficiently to perform operations such as retrieval, insertion, deletion, and searching.
+Algorithms are step-by-step instructions to solve a problem or perform a computation.
+Efficient algorithms often need to be designed with the appropriate data structures.

 ## Arrays:
 An array is a data structure that can store fixed-size collections of elements of the same type in a single variable.
 By default array elements are initialized to 0 if they are a numeric type ( int or double ), false if they are of type boolean , or null if they are an object type like String.